-Just before Christmas in 1932, on 23rd December, Winifred represented the Six Point Group on a deputation to the Permanent Secretary of the Ministry of Labour with respect to women’s insurance rights.
+Winifred was the Organising Secretary of the Six Point Group and just before Christmas in 1932, on 23rd December, she represented the Group on a deputation to the Permanent Secretary of the Ministry of Labour with respect to women’s insurance rights.
 With her on the deputation were Eleanor Rathbone, MP, Mrs Hubback for the National Council for Equal Citizenship, and Mrs Strachey for the London and National Society for Women’s Service.

 At this time Winifred was living with her mother at 1 Selwood Place, Onslow Gardens, Kensington, London SW7 (a stroll home from the dinner).